Box moves on Littlewood-Richardson tableaux and an application to invariant subspace varieties: Introduction

-Note that in our example, the skew diagram $\beta\setminus\gamma$ is a horizontal strip, hence any tableau of this shape is a union of columns with subsequent entries.
+In our example, any tableau is a~union of columns with subsequent entries.
 Consider the first two tableaux, $\Gamma_1$ and $\Gamma_2$, they differ in the second and third column.
 More precisely, $\Gamma_2$ is obtained from $\Gamma_1$ by exchanging the contents of those two columns in such a way that the smallest entry is in a higher position in $\Gamma_2$, this is, $\Gamma_2$ is obtained from $\Gamma_1$ by an increasing box move.
+Hence $\Gamma_1\prec_{\sf boundary}\Gamma_2$.
 Further box moves yield relations corresponding to the remaining edges of the Hasse diagram of the poset $\mathcal P_{\sf boundary}$.